MichelML/bbpr/README.md

   demo: {
     shouldPrompt: false, // Boolean.
 Set to true if you'll need a demo link with your PR.
     shouldPromptDescription: false, // Boolean.
 Set to true if you'll need a description with your demo.
+    demoIntro: '', // String.
+Introduction appearing in your pull request description right before your demo url
-    basePath: '' // String.
+    basePath: '', // String.
 Base path to your demo (ex. https://mydemo.com/).
 Provide only if needing a demo.
 It will be ignored otherwise.
+    // You can also provide a basePath with the below path variables as such https://mydemo.com/{{repositoryName}}/{{sourceBranch}}/{{orAnyPathVariableListedBelow}}
+    pathVariables: {
+      repositoryName: null, // null or Function with signature (repositoryName) => String.
+Formatting function for repositoryName.
+      repositoryOwner: null, // null or Function with signature (repositoryOwner) => String.
+Formatting function for repositoryOwner.
+      pullRequestAuthor: null, // null or Function with signature (pullRequestAuthor) => String.
+Formatting function for pullRequestAuthor.
+      sourceBranch: null, // null or Function with signature (sourceBranch) => String.
+Formatting function for sourceBranch.
+      destinationBranch: null // null or Function with signature (destinationBranch) => String.
+Formatting function for destinationBranch.
+    }
   },
   reviewers: {
     default: [], // Array of String.
 Each entry must be a valid BitBucket username.
 These are the reviewers who are assign to reviewing your work.
 An empty Array is also valid.